synrc/form/README.md

 JavaScript Web Application is generated using Metainformation and Data Model.
 [N2O](http://github.com/o7/n2o) is used as a domain specific language to generate forms.
-JavaScript/OTP is used to generate forms.
+JavaScript/OTP is used to generate form.
 Average rendering speed is 25 forms per second.
 Erlang and JavaScript/OTP are used to define validation rules applied to documents during workflow.